Sierra Leone flagPolitics & Government Guide · Sierra Leone

 Voting Rights

-Citizens aged 18 and above have the right to vote in presidential and parliamentary elections
+Citizens aged 18 and above have the right to vote in all elections

 Recent Developments